Home Courses Business School BA (Hons) Business Management and Finance

 • Complete a 20-week part-time placement.

-• Have the option to complete a 1-year placement.
+• Have the option to complete a one-year placement.

 • Develop valuable soft skills like confidence, teamwork, problem solving, critical thinking, communication, time management and resilience.